hermango/shareable/README.md

 <img src="https://cloud.githubusercontent.com/assets/28847/3418917/8883ea2e-fe51-11e3-81f4-368f184b9a49.png" alt="horizontal row of evenly aligned social media buttons." />

 ###Turbolinks
-**Important:** If your project uses Rails 4, then I recommend you set configuration option *turbolinks* to **true**.
-Otherwise social buttons proabably won't appear on web pages where you haven't disabled Turbolinks.
+**Important:** If your project uses Rails 4, then it's very likely you should set the *turbolinks* option to **true**.
+Otherwise social buttons won't appear on pages loaded using Turbolinks (the default way is by Turbolinks in Rails 4).

 Shareable is compatible with Turbolinks but requires the javascript library [jQuery](https://github.com/rails/jquery-rails).
 Turbolinks support is turned off by default.
 To enable Turbolinks support, first make sure your app uses jQuery then set configuration option *turbolinks* in your local 'shareable.rb' [configuration](https://github.com/hermango/shareable/blob/master/README.md#configuration) file to boolean value **true**.
 The *turbolinks* option can also be passed as a hash value to the render_shareable method like this: